wp-plugins/testimonial-rotator/readme.txt

 6. Testimonial widget on the new TwentyFourteen theme
 7. New Widget Options (version 1.3+)

 == Changelog ==

+= 1.4 =
+* Use shortcode to display testimonials from all rotators by not passing in an 'id' attribute
+* Completed preparation for translation, wrapped all text in __()
+* Two new filters for the 'supports' section of the register_post_type: testimonial_rotator_supports and testimonial_rotator_testimonial_supports
+* Two new filters for auto-height 'calc': testimonial_rotator_calc and testimonial_rotator_widget_fx

 = 1.3.7 =
 * Updated icon for WordPress 3.8